 Based on an interview with John Louviere

 In early May of 2002, John Louviere [Westminster, CO] and two other climbers climbed Denali unguided.
-They used of the ICEBOX® with marvelous success.
+They used the ICEBOX® with marvelous success.
 They built walls and used a tent the first night at new camps and then built igloos the next day.
 Everyone that was in the camps couldn’t believe how well the igloo tool worked.

 Because they were climbing in early season, most of the climbers were professional guides from all over the world.
 Guides from France, New Zealand and the USA were all impressed with the igloo tool.